MTechMobileDevelopment/MTech-Mobile-Development/Unit 2/2.10 Auto Layout and Stack Views/README.md

-# 1.1 Introduction to Swift and Playgrounds Pages 8-19 #
+# 2.10 Auto Layout and Stack Views Pages 239-268 #

 After the lesson be sure to be able to:
-- List three features that make Swift a modern language
+- Describe the Auto Layout system for constraining views as they relate to other views
-- Describe why Swift is a safe language
+- Demonstrate how to add constraints to a view
-- Demonstrate how to use playgrounds to run Swift code
+- Demonstrate how to use a stack view to help manage constraints

 ## Assignment ##

-Open and complete the exercises in Lab—Introduction.playground.
-Found in your student resource folder and also referenced on page 19.
+Found in your student resource folder and also referenced on page 259.
+Create and Finish the Calculator Assignment.

 Make sure to upload it to GitHub AND mark it as complete on Canvas.

 ## Extra Practice ##

-For a deeper introduction to the Swift language, review all or parts of A Swift Tour in the Swift Programming Language Guide.
-After you have read the guide, build a playground that uses some of the more advanced features you just learned about.
+Look at a scene in an app, such as News or Clock, then build the view using only stack views, views, labels, and image views.